a.k.a Mad Mouse, Wilde Maus, Zig Zag Coaster, Twister Coaster

 VEKOMA WILD MOUSE

 A brief flirt with this coaster type for Vekoma produced a single Wild Mouse, with a strangely angled lift hill.
 It started off as Speedy Gonzales at the Wiener Prater in Vienna, Austria from 1985 to 1987 before being relocated to Alton Towers in the UK, when it operated from 1988 to 1991 as Alton Mouse.
 The coaster is currently located in the USA at Idlewild & SoakZone in Pennsylvania, where it has been operating since 1993.

 ZAMPERLA ZIG ZAG COASTER

 Zamperla is another company that was a big part of the Wild Mouse revival when Doo Wopper at Morey’s Piers in Wildwood opened on the Jersey Shore in 1998.
 Called Zig Zag Coasters, only eight have been manufactured so far, mostly due to the popularity of the company’s Twister spinning Wild Mouse coasters, which began production in 2005 with Crazy Mouse at Martin’s Fantasy Island in New York, USA.

 ZAMPERLA TWISTER COASTER

-The Twister Coaster is similar to other spinning wild mouse coasters produced by other manufacturers.
-Unlike other company’s models, Twister Coasters use individual lap bar restraints for the riders.
-Like the Reverchon Wild Mouse models, up to four riders sit in a single row across the car.
-The Twister Coaster comes in several set sizes or can be customised to a theme park’s specification.
+The Twister Coaster is similar to other spinning wild mouse coasters produced by various companies.
+Unlike other manufacturers’ models, Twister Coasters use individual lap bar restraints for the riders.
+Like the Reverchon Wild Mouse, up to four riders sit in a single row across the car.
+The Twister Coaster comes in several set sizes or can be customized to a theme park’s specification.